-Trade body representing PPE manufacturers and suppliers that strives to ensure high standards in the supply and use of all forms of PPE.
-The BSIF runs the Clean Air - Take Care! campaign that aims to raise awareness among RPE users, employers, fit testers and advisors on the correct selection and use of RPE.
-The campaign offers guidance on the correct use of RPE.
+Trade body representing PPE manufacturers and suppliers that strives to ensure high standards in the supply and use of PPE.
+Runs the 'Clean Air - Take Care!' campaign that aims to raise awareness among RPE users, fit testers and advisors on the selection and use of RPE.